-Store the best of summer’s harvest in your freezer to enjoy all year long.
-Here are the most freezer friendly Fruit and Vegetables to stash in the freezer for later.
+Store the best of summer's harvest in your freezer to enjoy all year long.
+Here are the most freezer-friendly Fruits and Vegetables to stash in the freezer for later.

-Not only can you find fruits and vegetables on sale during the summer and into the fall when they’re in season and cheaper, but you can also create a family outing and pick your own. #winwin
+You can find fruits and vegetables on sale during the summer and into the fall when they're in season and cheaper, but you can also create a family outing and pick your own. #winwin

-It’s also important to avoid freezer burn on your fruits and vegetables so they don’t go to waste.
+It's also essential to avoid freezer burn on your fruits and vegetables so they don't go to waste.

 How to Pick Fruit for Freezing